algorithmica-org/algorithmica/content/english/hpc/_index.md

  9.6.
 Memory Latency
  9.7.
 Memory-Level Parallelism
  9.8.
 Prefetching
  9.9.
+RAM-Specific Timings
+ 9.10.
 Pointers and Their Alternatives
- 9.10.
-RAM-Specific Timings
- 9.11.
-Code Layout
-(9.12.
+(9.11.
 Memory Management)
-(9.13. memcpy and memset)
+(9.12. memcpy and memset)
 10. SIMD Parallelism
  10.1.
 Using SIMD in C/C++
  10.2.
 Reductions